 I explicitly avoid translating sati as 'mindfulness.'
 This is because this term has been hijacked in much of modern Buddhism and popular culture, lending itself to interpretations that bear little trace of its early meaning as 'recollection.'
-In 'mastery,' I hope to restore something close to Rhys David's original apt use of 'mindfulness' to refer to memory applied to purposeful activity in the present.
-See my related paper "There is no word for 'mindfulness' in Pali."
+In 'proficiency,' I hope to restore something close to Rhys David's original apt use of 'mindfulness' to refer to memory applied to purposeful activity in the present.
+See my related paper How "mindfulness" got mislabeled.